csc-training/geocomputing/R/contours/README.md

 Once the job is finished we can see output in out.txt and any possible errors in err.txt

-## Array jobs and R-spatial in Taito
+## Array jobs and R-spatial in Puhti
-Array jobs are an easy way of taking advantage of Taitos parallel processing capabilities.
-For more detailed instructions on array jobs see: https://research.csc.fi/taito-array-jobs#3.5.2
+Array jobs are an easy way of taking advantage of Puhti's parallel processing capabilities.
+For more detailed instructions on array jobs see: https://docs.csc.fi/#computing/running/array-jobs/

 Array jobs are useful when same code is executed many times for different datasets or with different parameters.
 In GIS context a typical use would be to run some model on study area split into multiple files where output from one file doesn't have an impact on result of an other area.